lee-dohm/tabs-to-spaces/README.md

 apm install tabs-to-spaces
 ```

-## Use
+## Usage

 It can convert any form of leading whitespace to either all spaces (Untabify) or the maximum number of tabs and minimum number of spaces with tabs up front (Tabify) to fill the same space.
+It can also convert all tabs in a document to spaces (Untabify All).

-It will also, with configuration, convert to your preferred method on save.
+It will also, with configuration, convert to your preferred method of leading whitespace on save.

 ### Commands

 * `tabs-to-spaces:tabify` &mdash; Converts leading whitespace to tabs
 * `tabs-to-spaces:untabify` &mdash; Converts leading whitespace to spaces
+* `tabs-to-spaces:untabify-all` &mdash; Converts all whitespace on a line to spaces

 ### Configuration